invictus125/item-info-service/README.md

   The above will result in the service running on http://localhost:80.

   To run in debug mode, `npm run start:debug`.

+---

+Testing in a dev environment:

+There are unit tests for some of the more complicated functionality in the program, including some which could be considered "end-to-end", using the entire system from within the test framework.
+All the unit tests and coverage can be run in the development environment (set up instructions in the previous section) by running `npm run test`.

 # Command Line Options